 Our 100% Linen comes in 16 colours and you can see great shots over at Jillian Harris’ home as we used the colour Oyster throughout.
 Do you love the shabby chic look and feel of your linen pants?
 Does that rumpled, soft, natural look really make your heart sing?
 If so, our 100% Linen is perfect for you!
 It’s made from 100% Linen (duh!) and has a slubby, variated, natural look and hang.
 It can have flecks or strands of different colour threads which are inherent in linen fabric.
 It will never be perfectly flat and that’s the beauty of it!
 Our 100% Linen is also tempermental with humidity in the air and can be known to stretch and shrink up to 4″ with the change to the humidity in the home.
 That means in the humid summer months (if you live near us) your drapes could be longer and drag on the floor and when you flip your heat on in the winter they will suck back up to being off the floor by an inch or two.
 For shades, the fabric could stretch and pool above the rings in very humid weather and those flat romans won’t ever be perfectly flat!
 I say “could” because every home environment is different and some homes are so air conditioned or have a dehumidifier and some homes are super moist.
 As long as you know going into your love affair with linen that it won’t behave the way our other fabrics do then you are good to go, embracing this free spirit of a fabric for your drapes and shades!

-Our House Linen fabric in by far our #1 seller.
+Our House Linen fabric is one of our best sellers.
 Available in 20 colours that cross the colour spectrum.
 Our colour Winter is by far the most popular as it is a soft white that goes with a wide range palettes.
-You can House Linen in colour Winter in Monika Hibbs’ home with cotton lining.
+You can see House Linen in colour Winter in Monika Hibbs’ previous home with cotton lining.
 All colours can be blackout lined but be mindful it does change the overall look when no light filters through.
 We have been so happy with how this fabric performs in all kinds of environments.
 It is stable because it’s content is 5% Linen and 95% Polyester.
 Being mainly a human made fibre (Polyester), it is reliable, consistent and wrinkle resistant.
 It has a looser, uniform, chunky weave and hangs beautifully right out of the box with just a little bit of steam.
 It can have thread and fibre flecks throughout because of the 5% Linen content so be prepared for this before you order!
 It is also a heavier weight than our 100% Linen.
 Where the 100% Linen has a tighter, refined weave, the House Linen has a larger thread and a looser weave giving it an overall look of casual elegance.
 All of our drapery and shades are fully lined so the larger weave doesn’t make the drape or shade see through but it does provide a different look than the 100% Linen.

 House Linen in Winter via Monika Hibbs